ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 RECOMMENDED; see {{server-responsibilities}}.

-To achieve the stated privacy goals, the oblivious relay resource cannot be operated by the same entity as the Oblivious Gateway Resource.
-However, colocation of the Oblivious Gateway Resource and target resource simplifies the interactions between those resources without affecting client privacy.
+To achieve the stated privacy goals, the oblivious relay resource cannot be operated by the same entity as the oblivious gateway resource.
+However, colocation of the oblivious gateway resource and target resource simplifies the interactions between those resources without affecting client privacy.

 As a consequence of this configuration, Oblivious HTTP prevents linkability described above.
 Informally, this means:

-1. Requests and responses are known only to clients and target resources, plus Oblivious Gateway Resources that possess the corresponding response encapsulation key and HPKE keying material.
+1. Requests and responses are known only to clients and target resources, plus oblivious gateway resources that possess the corresponding response encapsulation key and HPKE keying material.
 In particular, the Oblivious Relay knows the origin and destination of an encapsulated request and response, yet does not know the decrypted contents.
 Likewise, Oblivious